dscisci/canvasbot/README.md

 - macOS, Linux, or Windows
 - Python 3.9+
-- A Google AI Studio API key with access to a Gemini chat-capable model (e.g., `gemini-pro`)
+- A Google AI Studio API key with access to a Gemini chat-capable model (e.g., `gemini-2.0-flash`)

 ### Installing Python and pip on macOS with Homebrew